top of page

 Fred Galvin is a retired Marine who served as an enlisted Marine and an officer.
 He led Force Reconnaissance Marines and Joint Special Operations Forces on hundreds of missions in Africa, Asia, Afghanistan, Iraq, and at sea in the Persian Gulf, Gulf of Oman and Gulf of Aden.

-His military background includes:
+His background includes:

 -

-26.9 years as a United States Marine.
+27 years as a United States Marine.

 -

-10 years commanding elite Marine units.
+10 years commander of elite Marine units.

 -

-5 combat deployments.
+5 combat and 10 overseas deployments.

 -